zqy950124/ArduinoPython/README.md

 # Example

-Example Projects: mirror of local eclipse workspace
+This is a mirror of the local eclipse workspace for example projects:

 ## PyQtArduinoSerialDemo